thefakequake/pypartpicker/README.md

 Remember: you can only call async functions within other async functions.
 If you are not writing async code, do not use these methods.
 Use the sync methods, which don't have aio_ before their name.

+Only the blocking functions (the ones that involve active scraping) have async equivalents.

 # Objects